 Sysbuild is integrated with west.
 The sysbuild build configuration is generated using the sysbuild’s CMakeLists.txt

-file (which provides information about each underlying build system and CMake variables) and the sysbuild’s Kconfig options (which are gathered in the sysbuild.conf
+file (which provides information about each underlying build system and CMake variables) and the sysbuild’s Kconfig options (which are usually gathered in the sysbuild.conf

 file).